 There isn’t much that you can accomplish in life without first knowing who you are and what makes you tick.
-When you know yourself on a deep level, you can truly understand why you do the things you do.
-And more importantly, how to stop doing the things you don’t want to do.
+When you know yourself deeply, you can truly understand why you do what you do.
+And, more importantly, how to stop doing the things you don’t want to do.

-Unpacking your relationship with money may take some time but it will be worth it in the end.
-The clarity in knowing where you are now with money will help you see the steps you need to take to get to where you want to be.
+Unpacking your relationship with money may take some time, but it will be worth it in the end.
+The clarity in knowing where you are now will help you see the necessary steps to get to where you want to be.

 So, how would you describe your relationship with money?

-Now that you have some understanding of your current relationship with money, it is time to dive a little deeper and figure out why.
+Now that you understand your current relationship with money, it’s time to dive a little deeper into the why.

 Why is it that you have a love-hate relationship with money?
 Why is it always gone too soon?

 Think back to your childhood and recall how money was treated in your household.
-What did you learn from your parents or your environment about money?
+What did you learn about money from your parents or your environment?

-Your current financial situation is the result of all that you’ve learned growing up.
+Your current financial situation results from all that you’ve learned growing up.
 The beliefs that you inherited from your parents, friends, and environment have essentially shaped your reality.
-And if you ever hope to change this reality, you’re going to have to start by changing your beliefs.
-Now, there are some core beliefs that have seemed to become truths in this day and age like, “It takes money to make money.”
-But they are just BIG fat Lies.
-So don’t believe them!
+And if you ever hope to change this reality, you must start by changing your beliefs.
+Some core beliefs seem to become truths today, like, “It takes money to make money.”
+But they are BIG fat lies, so don’t believe them!

-Just because something is said often and believed by most of the people you know, doesn’t make it true.
-And that lie you’ve been telling yourself is truth for decades may just be what is holding you back from the financial wellness you desire.
+Just because something is said often and believed by most people you know doesn’t make it accurate.
+And that lie you’ve been convincing yourself is the truth for decades may be what is holding you back from the financial wellness you desire.

-In order to truly change your relationship with money, you must first uncover your beliefs about money then you’ll have to monitor your thoughts.
-Like a hawk.
-After all, you don’t want them constantly reinforcing negative beliefs.
+To truly change your relationship with money, you must first uncover your beliefs about money.
+Then, monitor your thoughts like a hawk.
+After all, you don’t want those thoughts constantly reinforcing negative beliefs.

-Once you get in the habit of thinking one way, it will take constant awareness andwork to change it.
+Once you get in the habit of thinking one way, it will take constant awareness and work to change it.
 You must always be aware of your thoughts about money.
-And change them immediately should a negative thought pop into your head.
+Change them immediately if a negative thought pops into your head.

-Instead of thinking, “I never have enough money to pay the bills,” think “I always have enough to pay the bills.”
+Instead of thinking, “I never have enough money to pay the bills,” think, “I always have enough to pay the bills.”
 I know.
-This may feel like a stretch at first but in time you will start to notice a shift.
-And soon enough you will be able to pay your bills with ease.
+It may feel like a stretch at first, but in time you will start to notice a shift.
+And soon enough, you will be able to pay your bills easily.

-The thing you want to remember is that you want to cut these negative beliefs off as soon as they start.
-That way, you are not continually reinforcing it.
-Then you’ll want to replace it with a positive statement.
+You want to remember to cut these negative beliefs off as soon as they start.
+That way, you are not continually reinforcing them.
+Then you’ll want to replace negative thoughts with a positive statement.

-Making statements that just aren’t true like “I have plenty of money,” may seem weird at first and feel totally untrue, but one day, it will be true.
-And that day, is the one you are preparing for today.
+Making statements that aren’t true, like “I have plenty of money,” may initially seem weird and untrue.
+But one day, it will be true.
+And guess what?
+That day is the one you are preparing for today.

 So be sure to lay the right groundwork for the future you desire.

-If you ever want to be in control of your finances you’re going to have to know a thing or two about money.
-So building your financial tree of knowledge is a must.
-Luckily for you, you live in a time where knowledge about any and everything is literally a click away.
+If you ever want to control your finances, you will have to know a thing or two about money.
+So, building your financial tree of knowledge is a must.
+Luckily for you, you live in a time where knowledge about any and everything is a click away.
 Thanks, Google Sensei.

-In addition to that, there are free finance courses you can take online with sites like Coursera.
-And there are thousands of Youtube videos, Podcasts, and blogs you can sift through to build you financial know-how in a matter of weeks.
+In addition, there are free finance courses you can take online through sites like Coursera.
+You can also sift through thousands of YouTube videos, podcasts, and blogs to build your financial know-how.

-Pst, check out the Quizzes in the Nav.It Community feed.
+Pro tip: check out the Quizzes in the Nav.it community feed.

-For those of us who are really ambitious, you could get into more advanced topics like how to trade options, foreign currency exchanges, and more.
+If you’re feeling extra ambitious, you can get into more advanced topics like how to trade options, foreign currency exchanges, and more.

 And let’s not forget – BOOKS!
 I highly recommend grabbing some finance books for your library.
 Here are my top recommendations.
-These are the books that got me started on my financial wellness journey and are the reason I am here talking to you now.
+These books got me started on my financial wellness journey and are why I am here talking to you now.

-With all this information and knowledge at your fingertips, there’s no reason not to be able to learn the fundamentals of finance and more.
-So get out there and start growing your own financial tree of knowledge.
+With all this information and knowledge at your fingertips, there’s no reason not to be able to learn the fundamentals of finance.
+So get out there and start growing your financial tree of knowledge.

 3. Improve Your Income Streams

-Cash is King.
-It is the lifeblood of modern society.
-A necessity that shouldn’t be overlooked or undervalued.
-Cause if you don’t have any money coming in, there’s no way you can survive.
-For anyone seeking financial wellness, you need to make sure your money is right.
-That means you need to make sure you have more than enough money to live on.
+Cash is king.
+It’s the lifeblood of modern society, a necessity that shouldn’t be overlooked or undervalued.
+If you don’t have any money coming in, there’s no way you can survive.
+For anyone seeking financial wellness, you must ensure your money is right.
+That means you have more than enough money to live on.

 Increase Your Income

-You may have money coming in now but is it enough?
-If it’s not, you will want to take some steps to ensure that it is.
+You may have money coming in now, but is it enough?
+If it’s not, you will want to take some steps to ensure it is.

 Everyone needs a side hustle.
-And not just for the extra income it brings.
-But also for the sense of freedom, it gives you.
+And not just for the extra income it brings but also for the sense of freedom it grants you.
 When you do your own thing, you begin to see what the world could be like if you were to go into business for yourself.

-In my humble, biased opinion, side-hustling is the best way to go if you’re looking to increase your income and, more specifically, I’d go with blogging.
+In my humble, biased opinion, side-hustling is the best way to go if you’re looking to increase your income.
+More specifically, I’d consider blogging.

 As a blogger, you have the opportunity to delve deeper into a topic you already love.
 And you can go at your own pace because you’re the boss.
-Oh and did I mention, there are at least 7 different ways you can monetize your blog?
-Now I will admit, blogging isn’t easy and it’s not for anyone trying to make a quick buck.
+Oh, and did I mention there are at least seven ways you can monetize your blog?
+Now I will admit that blogging isn’t easy and is not for anyone trying to make a quick buck.
 But the income you make from blogging is unlimited and can potentially last forever.

-The point is you are making a decision and taking action to increase your income stream.
+Plus, it doesn’t take much effort to maintain once you get the ball rolling.
+The point is that you are making a decision and taking action to increase your income stream.

 Diversify Your Income

 Another thing you’ll want to consider – is your money secure?
-I think, for many of us, the one thing this pandemic taught us is that what we think is secure, like our job, may not be as secure as we’d thought.
+For many of us, this pandemic taught us that what we think is secure, like our job, may not be as safe as we’d thought.

 So when you are thinking about the money you have coming in, think about the source.
-Are you dependent on only one source of income?
-Is it a reliable source or is there a possibility that that income will disappear?
+Are you dependent on one sole source of income?
+Is it a reliable source, or might that income disappear?

-In order to solidify your income stream and ensure that you always have money coming in no matter what, you need to diversify your income.
-You should have multiple streams of income and I don’t just mean from working the 9 to 5s and part-time gigs.
+To solidify your income stream and ensure that you always have money coming in, you need to diversify your income.
+You should have multiple income streams, and I don’t just mean from working the 9 to 5s and part-time gigs.

-The key to having a diverse income is to have some income that is passive.
-Passive income is key to having financial stability, because passive income once set up, doesn’t require anything else to continue making you money day in and day out.
-For instance, if you started a blog (*wink wink), and stuck with it for a few years, you could be getting solid passive income for many more years to come.
+The key to having a diverse income is to have some passive income.
+Passive income is necessary for financial stability.
+Once set up, it doesn’t require anything else to continue making you money day in and day out.
+For instance, if you started a blog (*wink wink*) and stuck with it for a few years, you could earn solid passive income for many more years.

 4. Build Your Savings

 You can’t talk about financial wellness without mentioning your savings.
 In order to be financially fit, you must have some money stashed away.
-Now, I’m not talking about the stash you keep under the mattress although that could work as a possible emergency fund.
+I’m not talking about the stash you keep under the mattress, although that could work as a possible emergency fund.

 But I am talking about saving with your future in mind.

 Having trouble saving?
-Have you tried automating it through the nav.it money app?
+Have you tried automating it with the Nav.it money app?

 Your Emergency Fund